rvicedomini/EBAME6-Strain/Strainberry.md

 - [Integrative Genomics Viewer (IGV)](https://software.broadinstitute.org/software/igv/download): a program for visualizing an alignment (in BAM format) against a reference sequence and identify, _e.g._, single-nucleotide variants, contig coverage, etc.

 Have a look at the assembly graph of metaFlye (file `assembly_graph.gfa` in metaFlye output directory) using Bandage.
-The following command will download the assembly graph file in your current (local) directory:
+The following command will download the assembly graph file in your current (local) directory (replace `134.158.xxx.xxx` with the actual address of the VM you deployed for this tutorial session):
 ```bash
 scp ubuntu@134.158.xxx.xxx:/home/ubuntu/EBAME6-Strain/assemblies/metaflye/assembly_graph.gfa ./
 ```
-(__note:__ replace 134.158.xxx.xxx with the actual address of the VM you deployed for this tutorial session)

 Do you think there are multiple strains of the same species in the dataset?

 Now use IGV to look at the long-read alignment against the metaFlye "reference" assembly (i.e., Strainberry's BAM and FASTA input files).